looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 2. Rotate around $Y$-axis, then around the $X$-axis, then around the $Z$-axis.
 3. Rotate around $Z$-axis, then around the $X$-axis, then around the $Y$-axis.

-As a result, the humble `Vector3` class that we used for both `.position` and `.scale` is not sufficient for storing rotations data.
+As a result, the humble `Vector3` class that we used for both `.position` and `.scale` is not sufficient for storing rotation data.
 Instead, three.js has not one, but _two_ mathematical classes for storing rotation data.
-We'll look at the simpler of these here: [Euler Angles](https://en.wikipedia.org/wiki/Euler_angles).
+We'll look at the simpler of these here: [Euler angles](https://en.wikipedia.org/wiki/Euler_angles).
 Fortunately, it's similar to the `Vector3` class.

 ### Representing Rotations: the `Euler` class

-Euler Angles are represented in three.js using the [`Euler`](https://threejs.org/docs/#api/en/math/Euler) class.
+Euler angles are represented in three.js using the [`Euler`](https://threejs.org/docs/#api/en/math/Euler) class.
 As with `.position` and `.scale`, an `Euler` instance is automatically created and given default values when we create a new scene object.

 {{< code lang="js" linenos="false" caption="An object's rotation is stored as an `Euler` angle" >}}
 // when we create a mesh...
 const mesh = new Mesh();

-// ... internally, three.js creates a Euler for us:
+// ... internally, three.js creates an Euler for us:
 mesh.rotation = new Euler();
 {{< /code >}}